 Select Server > Open Workbook.

-If you are not already signed in to Tableau Server or Tableau Online, do so at the prompt.
+If you are not already signed in to Tableau Server or Tableau Cloud, do so at the prompt.

-If you’re not sure how to sign in to the server you use, see Sign in to Tableau Server or Tableau Online.
+If you’re not sure how to sign in to the server you use, see Sign in to Tableau Server or Tableau Cloud.

 In the Open Workbook from Tableau Server dialog box, select the workbook you want to open, and then click Open.

 Tip: You can use the Find drop-down list or the Search box to browse or search for the workbook you want.

 You can search all workbooks on the server or find by tags, publisher, project, or workbooks that you published.